Certified Acceptance Agent (CAA)

 Tax Attorney (ATTY)

-A Tax Attorney is a legal professional who is licensed by the State Courts of the District of Columbia, the State Bar of the United States, or their designees, and is also licensed by the IRS to prepare tax returns in exchange for compensation.
+A Tax Attorney is a legal professional who is licensed by the State Courts of the District of Columbia, the State Bar of the United States, or their designees.
+Like any paid preparer, a tax attorney needs a valid IRS Preparer Tax Identification Number (PTIN) to prepare returns for compensation, but attorneys are licensed by their state bar, not by the IRS.
 A tax attorney has a law degree but focuses on tax preparation and planning.